paulscottrobson/basic-65-series/documents/sources.md

 In the modules subdirectory where the sources live, the module "common" contains all the setup for things like zero page usage and similar (which will be mostly 0n type files)

-The build sets -DCPU=processor (6502,65816,4502) for the three main processor types which can be used to set system specific code where needed that is not done via macros.
+The build sets -DCPU=processor (6502,65816,4502) for the three main processor types which can be used to set system specific code where needed that is not done via macros, and -DTARGET=target (16 for Commander X16, 65 for Mega65)